barath99/TN-CS-ErrorCorrections/README.md

 # TN-CS-ErrorCorrections

-Corrections made are for a partiular book about Python Programming.
+Corrections made are for a particular book about Python Programming.